DevCicadaQ/CursorVIPFeedback/FAQ.md

-# FAQ
+# Frequently Asked Questions

 ## How can I trust this application?

-This application was developed for regular users and has no malicious intentions.
+This application is developed for regular users and has no malicious intent.
 It only performs the functions specified in the description - there is no spying or theft of personal data.
 Although the source code is closed, this does not mean that the application is unsafe.

+If you are using Windows and your antivirus marks the application as potentially dangerous, this is a false positive.
+There are no such problems on macOS and Linux.
+The application uses legitimate methods to work with Cursor IDE, which some Windows antiviruses may mistakenly identify as malicious activity.
+A detailed technical explanation can be found in this discussion: https://github.com/DevCicadaQ/CursorVIPFeedback/issues/16

-You can verify the application's safety yourself by uploading its file to VirusTotal service (https://www.virustotal.com/gui/home/upload).
+You can check the security of the application yourself by uploading its file to the VirusTotal service (https://www.virustotal.com/gui/home/upload).
 This service checks files using antivirus engines and provides a detailed security report.
 This will help you ensure there is no malicious code in the application.

-## How to get the code?

-To get the serial number, watch the video carefully until the very end.
-A pop-up banner with the serial number will appear in the upper right corner of the screen.
-The hint will only be displayed for a few seconds, so please be extra attentive not to miss it.

-Example of a correct code: DAY14X:2789:DAY14X:DAY14X

-## Why do I need a code?
-This is intentionally done to restrict access to the application.
-Only genuinely interested users who are willing to carefully watch the video and find the code will be able to use the program.
-This approach helps filter out casual users.

 ## Which version of Cursor IDE is compatible?